PASS: Certified Subset Repair for Classical and Quantum Pairwise Constrained Clustering: Introduction

-Data subsampling with coreset or uncertain subset emerges as another approach that balances between scalability and solution quality.
-Coreset methods compress data to high-sensitivity regions so that any constraint-respecting solution evaluated on the summary approximates its cost on the full set \citep{schmidt2021coresets, huang2025coresets}.
-Ambiguity-based methods operationalize this balance by concentrating soft penalties \citep{basu_active_2004} or oracle queries \citep{xu2005active, xiong2016active} on uncertain points to reduce the complexity of the clustering formulation and resolve violations with minimal work \citep{xiong2016active}.
+Clustering is a core task in unsupervised learning that seeks cohesive and well separated groups in data \citep{jain_data_2010}.
+A standard objective is the Minimum Sum of Squares Criterion (MSSC), which chooses assignments and centroids to minimize the sum of squared errors (SSE) \citep{spath_cluster_1980}.
+In many applications, purely unsupervised solutions may conflict with domain knowledge or operational constraints \citep{basu_constrained_2008,brieden_constrained_2017}.
+Pairwise supervision addresses this by imposing must-link (ML) and cannot-link (CL) relations, turning clustering into a semi supervised task that can improve interpretability and usefulness \citep{tian_model-based_2021,yang_analyzing_2022}.

+Pairwise constraints also change the computational landscape.
+They disrupt the structure exploited by standard \(k\)-means updates, and constrained MSSC is NP hard \citep{basu_constrained_2008,brieden_constrained_2017}.
+Constraint sets may be inconsistent: after contracting ML components, the induced CL graph may admit no feasible \(K\)-coloring.
+This raises a guiding question: \emph{which points must be reconsidered to resolve cannot-link conflicts while leaving the remaining assignments fixed, and when can feasibility be certified under such restricted updates?}

+Existing methods address these issues with different trade offs.
+Heuristics can reduce violations but are sensitive to initialization and may fail to enforce feasibility on dense constraints \citep{lloyd_least_1982}.
+Variants refine the assignment step \citep{tan_improved_2010}, introduce constraint aware auxiliary centroids \citep{huang_semi-supervised_2008}, or enforce constraints after an initial clustering \citep{nghiem_constrained_2020}.
+Exact methods for MSSC and semi supervised variants prioritize solution quality but often scale poorly, and dense pairwise constraints can make instances intractable in practice \citep{aloise_np-hardness_2009,piccialli_exact_2022,chumpitaz2025scalable}.

+Data reduction provides another route to improve scalability.
+Coresets compress the dataset into a smaller summary so that objective values on the summary approximate those on the full data \citep{schmidt2021coresets,huang2025coresets}.
+Related strategies concentrate computation on ambiguous points, either through soft penalties \citep{basu_active_2004} or by querying an oracle for a small number of additional labels \citep{xu2005active,xiong2016active}.
+Hard cannot link constraints complicate this picture because they introduce nonlocal dependencies that can increase sensitivity and inflate summary sizes in the worst case.

-Moreover, from the quantum computing perspective, data subsampling is particularly advantageous when extending corresponding clustering algorithms to their quantum version, because shrinking the pairwise interaction graph directly reduces the embedding and annealing overhead incurred when dense logical couplings are mapped onto sparse annealing topologies \citep{K_nz_2021}.
-This approach mitigates the quadratic resource scaling that otherwise constrains problem size on current hardware \citep{Mirkarimi_2024, Glover2018}.
-Consequently, the ambiguity-driven paradigm provides a pathway to handle the dense constraint graphs that challenge quantum annealing approaches \citep{Tomesh2021, Qu2022}.
+Reduction is also relevant for quantum and hybrid quantum classical pipelines.
+Shrinking the pairwise interaction graph reduces encoding and embedding overhead when dense logical couplings must be mapped onto sparse hardware topologies \citep{K_nz_2021}.
+This helps mitigate resource scaling limits on current devices \citep{Mirkarimi_2024,Glover2018}.
+Reduction strategies therefore provide a path to handle dense constraint graphs that challenge quantum annealing and related approaches \citep{Tomesh2021,Qu2022}.